MackCesar/MetalDiffusion/userData/ReadMe.md

 Style1 = A style you want to include on the prompt

 Style2 = A different style you want to use

+### Maximum Amount of Categories

+Currently, the prompt generator can only store 5 categories.